What are the Signs and Characteristics of Autism Spectrum Disorder?

 Autism, as defined by the Autism Society of America, is a complex and lifelong developmental disability that appears early in childhood and affects the individual’s social and communication skills, self-regulatory behaviors, and relationships.
 The characteristics of autism and the intensity of symptoms can vary depending on the individual.
 Therefore, autism is referred to as a “spectrum disorder.”
 The first signs of autism generally emerge between 24 and 36 months of age, and there is no single-known cause of the disability.

 Autism and autism spectrum disorder (ASD) are general terms used for grouping complex disorders affecting brain development.
-These developmental disorders are characterized in degrees by the severity of the below indicators:
+Autism spectrum disorder can be characterized by three core deficits:

 - Social interaction difficulties

 - Rett syndrome

 ASD can be associated with the following characteristics: